 Blackpool Central and South Beach

-- Type: Sandy urban beach
+- Beach type: Sandy urban beach with big tidal range

 - Best for: Off season visits